haliechm/schoolsystem/README.md

 ---------------------------------------------------------------

 Making a 'school system' with functionality such as creating a new school, logging in, creating & deleting students/professors/courses, etc.
-Has a Harry Potter twist on it (I was making this while watching Harry Potter ;p)
+Has a Harry Potter twist on it (I was making this while watching Harry Potter)

 **Professor Dolores' password:** I</3HarryPotter